Git

 Bash

-123456789101112# Merge branch into current branch
+12345678910111213141516# Merge branch into current branch

 git merge <branch-name>

-# Merge with no fast-forward
+# Merge with no fast-forward (always create merge commit)

 git merge --no-ff <branch-name>

-# Squash merge
+# Squash merge (combine all commits into one)

 git merge --squash <branch-name>

-# Abort merge
+# Abort / continue merge

 git merge --abort